joycatch/xiaomi-mi-body-composition-scale-2/README.md

 ## 1. Introduction
 - This project is based on the following projects:
   - https://github.com/RobertWojtowicz/miscale2garmin
-- It allows you to fetch information of the Mi Body Composition Scale 2 (model: XMTZC05HM) and post the information to a given URL
+- It allows you to fetch information of the Mi Body Composition Scale 2 (model: XMTZC05HM) and post the information securely to a given URL (using HTTP Authorization)

 ## 2. Acquire the MAC address of your Mi Body Composition Scale 2
 - Install Zepp Life App on your mobile device